 Where to Plant?

-Plant bulbs where you will enjoy seeing them in the spring; think garden beds in front of your house or outside the kitchen window.
-Another idea is to plant somewhere out of sight that you can use as a cutting garden.
-Then you’ll have your own little stash to cut from and enjoy inside your home.
+Plant bulbs where you will enjoy seeing them in the spring.
+For example, consider garden beds in front of your house or outside the kitchen window.
+Another option is to plant in a hidden spot that you can use as a cutting garden.
+This way, you’ll always have your own little stash to cut from and enjoy indoors.

 Planting Bulbs